Thomas P. Bostick: Commander of the Gulf Region Division – Iraq

-Subsequently, he commanded the Gulf Region Division in Iraq where he and his teams initiated over $11 billion of an $18 billion construction program in just one year.
-He formed successful teams where the USACE engineers were embedded with the combat maneuver units which greatly improved coordination and overall success.
+Subsequently, he commanded the Gulf Region Division in Iraq where he and his teams initiated over $11 billion of an $18 billion construction program.
+He formed successful teams where the USACE engineers were embedded with the combat maneuver units.

 Commander, U.S. Army Recruiting Command

 After the Army failed its recruiting mission in 2005, Bostick was assigned as the Commanding General of U.S. Army Recruiting Command (USAREC).
-Through a number of innovative efforts Bostick made significant strategic changes in the command such as moving away from individual recruiting to team recruiting while focusing on the well-being of soldiers and families.
+Through a number of efforts Bostick made significant changes in the command such as moving away from individual recruiting to team recruiting while focusing on the well-being of soldiers and families.
 He was part of the team that developed the new Army slogan, Army Strong.
 Army recruiting continued to achieve its mission for nearly the next decade.

 Deputy Chief of Staff for Personnel (DCSPER), G-1, U.S. Army

-As the Army's Chief Human Resources Officer, he was responsible for the policies that affected more than 1 million soldiers and 330 thousand civilians.
+As the Army's Chief Human Resources Officer, he was responsible for the policies that affected more than 1 million soldiers and 330,000 civilians.
 He worked with the Army leadership on numerous key issues such as expanding opportunities for women, medical care for our returning troops, and religious accommodations for Sikhs.
 Bostick was also on the Comprehensive Review Group that made a recommendation to the Secretary of Defense and the President to allow gays and lesbians to serve openly in the military.